 - Happy Tree Friends: In the episode Aw Shucks!, Lumpy the moose tries to get a crow out of his house, and the crow eventually seeks refuge in his bathroom.
-Cue Lumpy (with ax in hand) breaking through the door, complete with a Simlish "Heeerrrreee's Lumpy!", pictured above.
+Cue Lumpy (with axe in hand) breaking through the door, complete with a Simlish "Heeerrrreee's Lumpy!"

 - In H.Bomberguy's Climate Change Denial video, after Ben Shapiro suggests people affected by rising sea levels can just sell their homes and move, a frustrated Hbomb smashes through the set wall Here's-Johnny-style with an axe to yell at him.